BigBouncyBoii/grab_terraform/README.md

 3. Apply: Terraform performs the proposed operations (from the plan)

 ### Homework assignment -
-Used Terraform to provision 2 EC2 instances on different availability zones EC2 is a virtual machine on aws
+- Used Terraform to provision 2 EC2 instances on different availability zones.
+EC2 is a virtual machine on aws
-Created an EC2 instance in the London region and Singapore region
+- Created an EC2 instance in the London region and Singapore region

 Used the commands